5 tips to working out on Thanksgiving weekend

 2. Start slow.

 After eating all that food, you won't have nearly enough energy to get into your normal routine, so luckily for you, starting off slow is your best bet.
-No need to go straight into that intense cardio or weight lifting.
-It won't end well for you in your post-Thanksgiving stupor.
+No need to go straight into that intense cardio or weight lifting—pop in your headphones, set a time limit and do the best you can.

 3. Walk, don't run.

-In the spirit of starting of slow, try to do some walking just to get some light exercise.
-Maybe walk around the block a few times to warm up.
-If you usually jog to the gym, take a brisk walk instead.
+In the spirit of starting slow, try to do some walking just to get some light exercise.
+Maybe walk around the block a few times to warm up, or if you usually jog to the gym, take a brisk walk instead.

 4. Drink lots of water.